oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/create-weblogic-domain-pv-pvc/README.md

   -o /path/to/output-directory
 ```

 The `create-pv-pvc.sh` script will create a subdirectory `pv-pvcs` under the given `/path/to/output-directory` directory.
 By default, the script generates two YAML files, namely `weblogic-sample-pv.yaml` and `weblogic-sample-pvc.yaml`, in the `/path/to/output-directory/pv-pvcs`.
-These two YAML files can be used to create the Kubernetes resources using the `kubectl create -f` command.
+These two YAML files can be used to create the Kubernetes resources using the `${KUBERNETES_CLI:-kubectl} create -f` command.

 ```
-$ kubectl create -f accessinfra-domain-pv.yaml
+$ ${KUBERNETES_CLI:-kubectl} create -f accessdomain-domain-pv.yaml
-$ kubectl create -f accessinfra-domain-pvc.yaml
+$ ${KUBERNETES_CLI:-kubectl} create -f accessdomain-domain-pvc.yaml

 ```